solroj0/solroj0/README.md

 ### Hi there, my name is Sol 👋

-I am an astronomy and mathematics alumn wwith a passion for creatind data reduction and visualization applications.
+I am an astronomy and mathematics alumn with a passion for creating data reduction and visualization applications.

 - Actively learning **Python** and **Java** while incorporating **AI** into projects.